-If the child is at school it is helpful for their parent to have a quiet word with their class teacher if someone close to them is ill.
-If you do this, remember to let the teacher know how much information you want other people to have.
+It is helpful for their parent to have a quiet word with their class teacher if the child is at school and someone close to them is ill.
+Remember to let the teacher know how much information you want other people to have.

-If the teacher knows then they will be able to tell you if the the child's behaviour changes in some way.
+Their teacher will be able to tell you if the the child's behaviour changes in some way.
 Children may become withdrawn or 'act up' if they are upset.

 Children's books about cancer